tdumaran28/AstersTech-Week1-HW1/README.md

 Right click on the folder named "app" and create a new folder called "api"

-Right click on the foler called "api" and create a new file called "resume.js"
+Right click on the foler called "api" and create a new folder called "resume"

+Finally, right click on the resume folder and create a new file (not folder) called "route.js"

-Open resume.js and paste the following code inside:
+Open route.js and paste the following code inside:

 ```js
 export default function handler(req, res) {